 In addition to the classic version of trofie pasta made with durum wheat semolina flour, there are Trofie made with a mix of chestnut flour and wholemeal flour.
 They are called "bastarde" in the popular language.

 They are famous in Italy, especially in the Ligurian traditional cousine.
-Trofie Bastarde have a sweet and delicate flavor and are often seasoned with Walnut Sauce.
+Trofie Bastarde have a sweet and delicate flavor and are often seasoned with walnut sauce.

 Black Trofie